telerik/ajax-docs/controls/drawer/getting-started.md

     * `SwipeToOpen` - enables/disables the swipe gestures for toggling the RadDrawer.
     * `DrawerWidth` - sets the width of the RadDrawer items container.
     * `ContentTemplate` - sets the content of the RadDrawer.
-    * `Template` - gets a hierarchical HTML structure that would represent the RadDrawer items.
+    * `ItemsTemplate` - gets a hierarchical HTML structure that would represent the RadDrawer items.

 The end result should be similar to the following: